Art & Design

 • To ensure equal opportunity – all children are provided with equal access to the Art curriculum.

-Art links closely to our school drivers ‘VOICE’.
-Our TRUST values of Ambition, Bravery and Respect underpin our school ethos.
+Art links closely to our school drivers and our TRUST values of Ambition, Bravery and Respect underpin our school ethos.
 Children are introduced to a wide variety of artists and designers who are ‘Famous in the Field’ within the units they study, in order for them to raise their aspirations.
 We understand that our children need to become more resilient and braver in their choices, art promotes this by encouraging children to make independent choices and instilling them with the belief that everyone’s artistic pieces are unique and valued.
 Children are encouraged to discuss where their artistic creations can be improved in a respectful way, enabling them to build a fundamental skill which can be used later in life.

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
 Art supports this aim by children being able to respectfully discuss their pieces and articulate their evaluation process to one another.
 Our pupils understanding that their voice is a vital tool required for supporting and developing one another’s work is crucial to aid success and promote the use of technical vocabulary.
 The vocabulary taught in art is carefully chosen and progressive across units of work, which we expect children to know, understand and apply in context.